 Electronics and Related Accessories Applied Research and Limited Manufacturing: This use encompasses technology- and computer-related businesses involving research and development activities as well as some form of limited component assembly.
 Such uses may be expected to occur in business zones, particularly nearby the University of Illinois, as well as in off-campus office and industrial parks.
 This use allows for "incubator" development of assembly operations that may then expand and relocate upon full realization.
 It does not cover full-scale electronics manufacturing and distribution activities, which are classified as "electrical and electronic machinery, equipment and supplies manufacturing" or as "light assembly manufacturing."
 (Ord.
 No. 2000-05-043, 05-01-00)

-Equipment Enclosure: A structure, shelter, cabinet, or vault used to house and protect the electronic equipment necessary for processing wireless or other communication signals.
-Associated equipment includes, electrical equipment including, but not limited to, air conditioning units, backup power supplies, metering equipment and emergency generators.
-(Ord.
-No. 9798-44, 9-15-97)
+Equipment Enclosure: A structure, shelter, cabinet, or vault used to house and protect electrical equipment including, but not limited to, air conditioning units, metering equipment and emergency generators.